xma711/notebook/statistics/bayes_theorem/README.md

 ------------------------------

 Probability measures a degree of belief.
-Bayes's theorem then links the degree of belief in a proposition before and after accounting for evidence.
+Bayes' theorem then links the degree of belief in a proposition before and after accounting for evidence.

 P(A): the prior, is the initial degree of belief in A.
 P(A|B): the posterior, is the degree of belief having accounted for B.